chilcano/how-tos/doc/static_website_on_ghpages.md

-# Building static website with Jekyll and Hugo and hosted on GiHub Pages
+# Static website with Jekyll and Hugo and hosted on GiHub Pages

 ## Guides and scripts